averyrijos/Optimized_GNN/substrate_p_vs_np.md

 ### The Promethium Laboratory for Generative Systems

 ---

+> **Copyright & Trademark Notice**

+All content in this document is © Avery Alexander Rijos and The Promethium Laboratory for Generative Systems.
+All rights reserved.
+This work is open for academic and noncommercial purposes.
+Use for commercial purposes requires explicit written permission.

+---

 ## A Formal Proof Using $\Lambda$-Substrate Invariance and Generative Negation**

 *Date: August 19, 2025*